Nanticoke Generating Station: History

 The Nanticoke Generating Station was built on the site of the "Battle of Nanticoke", where in 1813 the Norfolk volunteer militia routed a band of American marauders who had been pillaging area farms and terrorizing the country, an exploit that inspired the British military forces and the people of Upper Canada during the War of 1812.
 The site was designated a National Historic Site of Canada in 1924.

 Ontario Hydro revealed plans to build a 4,000 MW fossil-fuel generating station near Long Point, Ontario in 1967.
 Its current site was selected in Nanticoke, Ontario, because of the nearby harbour, the proximity of United States coal supplies, and proximity to much of Ontario's population.
 The construction of the plant cost CAN$800 million and operations started in 1972.
 Eight pulverized coal-fired steam generators were built in phases between 1973 and 1978.

 By 1981, the plant was consuming 35,000 tonnes of coal per day.
-Over the years, another $900 million has been invested in making the plant more energy efficient, robust, and improving its emissions.
+Over the years, another $900 million was invested in making the plant more energy efficient, robust, and improving its emissions.